Lee's Summit, Missouri: Geography

 Lee's Summit is located near Missouri's western border with Kansas and is in the northern half of the state.
 The city borders Kansas City to the west and northwest, Independence to the north, unincorporated Jackson County to the east, Greenwood to the southeast, and Lake Winnebago as well as unincorporated Cass County to the south.
-It is part of the Kansas City, MO-KS Metropolitan Statistical Area.
+It is a suburb in the Kansas City, MO-KS Metropolitan Statistical Area.

+Lee's Summit is part of the Wooded Osage Plains ecoregion, a "non-glaciated undulating plain with smooth, low, limestone escarpments and small areas of exposed bedrock."
+Characteristic geology includes limestone, sandstone, and shale strata, which produce a "rolling topography."
+The natural vegetation is "a mosaic of oak-hickory woodland and bluestem prairie."

 Lee's Summit resides partially within, and to the south and east of, the Little Blue River valley.
 The north-westernmost boundary of the city follows the course of the Little Blue River.
 There are six major human-made reservoirs in and around Lee's Summit: Lake Jacomo (1959), Lake Winnebago (1960s), Raintree Lake (1970s), Lakewood Lakes (1976), Longview Lake (1986), and Blue Springs Lake (1989).
 Bethany Falls, a 20-foot-thick limestone formation, runs underneath Lee's Summit, resulting in bluffs near Longview Lake.

+Downtown Lee's Summit, a roughly ten-block by ten-block area, lies at the center of the city.
+Businesses occupy the core of downtown and are surrounded predominantly by single family housing.
+Stretching to the eastern and western boundaries of the city are neighborhoods composed almost exclusively of single family housing.
+Lining the edges of Interstate 470, U.S. Route 50, and Missouri Route 291 are commercial, industrial, and mixed use areas.
+North of downtown, where Route 291 meets Interstate 470, lies the Lee's Summit Municipal Airport.
+The land immediately to the north of this middle stretch of the city is agricultural, as is the land immediately to the south.
+Neighborhoods of single family housing occupy the northernmost and southernmost portions of the city.